Institutional Review Board

 What type of projects are subject to review by the IRB?

-All potential research projects (including projects conducted by students as part of a class assignment) that involve the use of human participants need to be reviewed by this board prior to their implementation, unless they meet the criteria for exemption listed below:
+All potential research projects using human participants (including those conducted by students as part of a class assignment) need to be reviewed by this board prior to their implementation, unless they meet the criteria for exempt status.

-- The study is held in an educational setting and includes examining practical educational practices, such as research on instructional preferences, or classroom management.
+- is held in an educational setting and examines practical educational practices.

-- The study consists of using only previously collected documents, records, or other data available to the public.
+- uses only previously collected, anonymous documents & records, or data available to the public.